Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_12.md

 Play around with the pagination: click on page links to go back and forth, then try to delete parties to check if the current page updates properly.

-# Getting total number of parties
+# Getting Total Number of Parties

 As was menionted previously, we need to know total number of parties in the storage in order to make pagination components work properly; at the same time, our parties